Xgames123/git-credential-github/README.md

 It authenticates to GitHub and uses a backing credential helper, so you can use normal git credential helpers.

 ## TODO
+* Make the 'https://github.com/login/device' link a real link
+* Make an enviroment variable to set the backing helper. eg GHLOGIN_BACKINGHELPER
 * Support Archlinux (aur)
 * Support Windows